 I understand that it is difficult to ignore hermit crabs in bad conditions.
-By buying them from pet stores you are are saving some from the bad conditions, however unless they stop selling hermit crabs altogether it is feeding the cycle.
+By buying them from pet stores, you are are saving some from the bad conditions; however, unless they stop selling hermit crabs altogether, it is feeding the cycle.

-- Store adds new crabs to tank
+Store adds new crabs to the tank

-- Crabber takes pity on crabs and buys them to save or rescue them
+Crabber takes pity on crabs and buys them to save or rescue them

-- Store orders new crabs
+Store orders new crabs

 (Repeat)

-If you rescue hermit crabs from a pet store with bad conditions then you are supporting a pet store that is doing the wrong thing, and only encouraging them to buy more hermit crabs since there are no negatives about the way they care for their hermit crabs.
+If you rescue hermit crabs from a pet store with bad conditions, then you are supporting a pet store that is doing the wrong thing, and only encouraging them to buy more hermit crabs, since there are no negatives about the way they care for their hermit crabs.
 The end result is that they are not motivated to change their practices.
 Even if you could afford to rescue all the hermit crabs in the pet stores, the sad reality is that many crabs that are kept in poor conditions do not fully recover, even when kept in optimal conditions.
 Some damage can not be undone.

-If possible, fill out a Pet Store Report which lists the conditions you found in the store, What products are available for sale and how friendly, helpful and knowledgeable the staff are.
+If possible, fill out a Pet Store Report which lists the conditions you found in the store, what products are available for sale and how friendly, helpful and knowledgeable the staff are.
 Print it out.
 Write a letter addressing what changes need to be made and why they are considered to be stressful and detrimental to their health in the long term.

-As someone who has had many hermit crabs in her care due to the rescue mentality I realised that it is far better to educate rather than rescue.
+As someone who has had many hermit crabs in her care due to the rescue mentality,I realised that it is far better to educate rather than rescue.
 If you can’t educate, then it may be time to alert the authorities (Animal Control, PIJAC, PIAA, RSPCA, SPCA, etc) that deal with animal neglect or abuse in your area.

-What to avoid in Pet Stores
+What to Avoid in Pet Stores

 KRITTER KEEPERS